CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-XP-In-Practice-Thoughts.md

 our head and make sure the application is working on a day-to-day basis.
 All the complex logic and refactoring abilities are covered by unit tests.
 The acceptance tests take hours to run, while the unit tests take milliseconds.

+Meanwhile at work: Can I declare work good because of my testing ability yet?